hannesa7x/shop/README.md

 # shop
-My  repository is named shop
+My  repository is named shop.
+Tis is only for tutorial purpose